 Tel: +44 (0)24 761 50611

 Email: s dot haedicke at warwick dot ac dot uk

 University of Warwick, Coventry, CV4 7HS

-Susan Haedicke completed her PhD at University of Michigan/Ann Arbor (USA).
-Before coming to University of Warwick, Susan taught in the United States at University of Maryland/College Park, The George Washington University, Mount Holyoke College, and University of Massachusetts/Amherst.
-Susan joined the department at Warwick in 2007 where she has continued to develop her research and teaching interests in dramaturgy and contemporary performance focusing primarily on performance and agriculture, sperformances in public spaces, applied theatre, and socially-engaged performance.
-She has designed modules in European Street Theatre, Dramaturgy, Adaptation for Performance, Contemporary American Theatre, Socially-Engaged Performance, and Contemporary Performance Practices.
-Susan also supervises undergraduate students in practical projects and research topics and graduate students in contemporary performance, applied theatre and performance in public spaces.
+I completed my PhD at University of Michigan/Ann Arbor (USA).
+Before coming to University of Warwick, I taught in the United States at University of Maryland/College Park, The George Washington University, Mount Holyoke College, and University of Massachusetts/Amherst.
+I joined the department at Warwick in 2007 where I have continued to develop my research and teaching interests in dramaturgy and contemporary performance, most recently focusing primarily on performance and agriculture, performances in public spaces, applied theatre, and socially-engaged performance.
+I have designed numerous modules both on the undergraduate and post-graduate level.
+I also supervise undergraduate students in third-year practical projects and research topics and graduate students in contemporary performance, applied theatre, and performance in public spaces.

 - Performance and agriculture